optimizely/react-sdk/README.md

 1. You must download the datafile manually and pass in via the `datafile` option.
 Can not use `sdkKey` to automatically download.

-2. Rendering of components must be completely synchronous (this is true for all server side rendering)
+2. Rendering of components must be completely synchronous (this is true for all server side rendering), thus the Optimizely SDK assumes that the optimizely client has been instantiated and fired it's `onReady` event already.

 ### Setting up `<OptimizelyProvider>`